adamchainz/pelican_novapost/content/saltstack-code-duplication.rst

 =============================

 SaltStack_ established the convention that a formula_ should **not** depend on any pillar_ being set.
-That said, here's a typical example of legacy code which you can find in an example project::
+That said, here's a typical legacy code example which you can find in an example project::

     file.directory: